nebari-dev/nebari-slurm/docs/remotedev.md

 In VSCode on your Mac, you can install the [Remote SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) extension.

 Cmd+Shift+P to load command palette, select `Remote - SSH: Connect to Host` and `gpu2` should show up.
-You can browse the remote file system and open the qhub-onprem folder.
+You can browse the remote file system and open the qhub-hpc folder.

 During development, if you make changes then you may need to re-provision using: